Aerex0/24154022_CSOC_INFOSEC/README.md

 - Language design and interpreters

-Feel free to check out the code for each task in the respective `.py` files in this repo. 🎉
+Feel free to check out the code for each task in the respective `.py` files in this repo. 🎉 ** Although i haven't submitted the codes in an other language than C but i am sure my hands have gone through C more than python in this semester if i was able to do them in python then in C, they won't be hard to do as nothing changes the way i see it, the logic of each line will remain same.**
 ---